St3v3a/apim-OAI-tool/README.md

 Note: Your APIM settings will be saved in the `config.json` file.
 This file is gitignored to prevent accidental commits of sensitive information.

+In Production consider changing code to use keyvault or managed ID.

-Models are storted in models.txt
+Models are stored in models.txt

 ## Usage